kthenurseone/telegram-fake-hyper/README.md

 </p>

 ## About
-The **Telegram Message Bot** helps you to manage big groups and make your groups full of active members.
+The **Telegram Fake Hyper Bot** helps you to make fake hypes on your channel.

 If you are interested message me on Telegram [@kthenurseone](https://t.me/kthenurseone).